Remi-Coulom/joedb/doc/source/blobs.rst

 :joedb:`Server_File` allows accessing blobs from a remote server without having to download a replica of the whole database locally.
-This is another good reason to store tables separately from blobs if you have a lot of blobs.
+This is another good reason to store tables separately from blobs.